0x3van/pwnmap/README.md

 website: [0day.cfd](https://0day.cfd)

-pwnmap is an open source intelligence framework that allows users to remotely scrape database breaches using the leaked wiki, construct obfuscated exploits, and accurately provide a good forefront on gathering data.
+pwnmap is an open source intelligence framework that allows users to remotely scrape database breaches using the leaked wiki, construct obfuscated exploits, spam, attack and accurately provide a good forefront on gathering data.

 ## real pwnmap.